skywarspro15/pptos-wiki/wiki/Wind_OS.md

 ### WindOS 1.X

-WindOS 1.0(Codename: Future) was the first version of WindOS, this version released in June 28th on YouTube.
+WindOS 1.0(Codename: Future) was the first version of WindOS, this version released on June 28th on YouTube.
 Then in June 30th released WindOS 1.1 on Discord.

 ### WindOS 2.X

-WindOS 2.0(Codename: Duo) was the second version of WindOS, this version released in July 12th on YouTube.
+WindOS 2.0(Codename: Duo) was the second version of WindOS, this version released on July 12th on YouTube.
 Then in July 30th released WindOS 2.1 on Discord.

 ### WindOS RD

-WindOS RD(Codename: Reset Design and 3.0 edition) was the third version, this version released in August 2nd on YouTube.
+WindOS RD(Codename: Reset Design and 3.0 edition) was the third version, this version released on August 2nd on YouTube.

 ### WindOS 2021

-WindOS 2021(Codename: 4.0 edition) was the fourth version, this version released in August 19th on Discord.
+WindOS 2021(Codename: 4.0 edition) was the fourth version, this version released on August 19th on Discord.

 ### WindOS 5.0 “Tiger”

-WindOS 5.0 “Tiger”(Codename: Tiger) was the fifth version, this version released in August 27th on discord.
+WindOS 5.0 “Tiger”(Codename: Tiger) was the fifth version, this version released on August 27th on discord.

+### WindOS 6.0 “Lion”

+WindOS 6.0 “Lion”(Codename: Lion) was the sixth version, this version released on September 10th on discord.

 ### Version Support